kadenrettig/github-readme-stats/readme.md

 ### Themes

-With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization).
+With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization)

 Use `&theme=THEME_NAME` parameter like so :